gzuuus/nips/XX.md

 1. When `payment-preference` is `manual`:
 - If merchant recommends an app: MUST direct users to that app
-- If no app recommendation: Use traditional interactive flow
+- If no app recommendation: Use traditional interactive flow (buyer places order and waits for merchant's payment request)

 2. When `payment-preference` is `ecash` or `lud16`:
 - If merchant recommends an app: SHOULD direct users there first, but they MAY also offer to continue if compatible with the payment preference